 - After you apply 2 or more coats you will no longer see the wood grain.
 The stain will resemble a solid like a paint.

 - It will not fill in minor cracks or blemishes in the wood

-- When you have applied enough of the stain to create a water barrier you will have a finished look that is glossy like high gloss paint.
+- When you have applied enough of the stain to create a water barrier you will have a finished look that is glossy like a high gloss paint.
 This is not a bad thing unless you do not like the high gloss appearance.

 - Cannot be applied to damp wood.
 The wood must have a moisture content of 16% or less.
-This means you cannot apply this to newly pressurized wood, and you cannot pressure wash the wood and apply the stain on the same day.
+This means you cannot apply this to newly pressurized wood, and you cannot pressure wash the wood and apply the stain in the same day.